Professional Secondary Mental Health Services for Dual Diagnosis Addiction Treatment Help Improve Recovery Success

-Mental health includes emotional, psychological, and social well-being.
+Mental health services include emotional, psychological, and social well-being.
 It affects how we think, feel, act, make choices, and relate to others.
 Mental health is more than the absence of a mental illness—it is essential to your overall health and quality of life.
-Therefore, seeking mental health services will help you obtain mental stability.-
+Therefore, seeking mental health services will help you obtain mental stability and better function at work, school, and socially.

 According to the National Institute of Mental Health, you should seek professional help if you are experiencing severe or distressing symptoms of mental illness that have lasted two weeks or more, such as: